 The centralization of e-commerce in China has provided the retailers with a bundle of sales-driving advantages.
 As compared to other markets, the advertising of e-commerce on media and TV has provided countless benefits.
 It is very common in China to buy something on text, via video or image which benefits e-retailers in a way that they can get benefits of earning even if their consumers do not visit their dedicated apps or websites.
 It is really beneficial for e-retailers, if the whole store is digital they can earn a lot.
 This extension of digital shopping is the age of mobile e-commerce where customers are just a single click away from a purchase.
 During 2015, mobile characterized about 50 percent of all e-commerce in China whereas 22 percent of such sales were found in the U.S.

 Due to this reason, every online shopper in China experiences the same high-quality service no matter what they want to buy.
 It is one of the biggest advantages of a centralized system.
 In China, you don’t need to have multiple accounts to buy anything from any retailer.
 You can buy virtually anything from any retailer through your single Alibaba account because Alibaba provides all basic facilities, to all retailers.
-The Chinese ecommerce market has got this centralized system because they accepted the dominance of Alibaba and all other retailers are ready to work with Alibaba.
-On the other hand, in USA and other countries no one is ready to accept the supremacy of any other online retailer.
-Amazon is in fact the ecommerce giant outside China but still other retailers prefer to work independently without any collaboration with Amazon.
+The Chinese e-commerce market has got this centralized system because they accepted the dominance of Alibaba and all other retailers are ready to work with Alibaba.
+On the other hand, in the USA and other countries, no one is ready to accept the supremacy of any other online retailer.
+Amazon is, in fact, the e-commerce giant outside China but still, other retailers prefer to work independently without any collaboration with Amazon.
 It is because of the unfavorable policies of Amazon for small online retailers.
 China is the living example of the fact that if you work together you can achieve the unachievable.
-It is very difficult for any ecommerce market in world to achieve what Chinese ecommerce market has achieved especially in this era of extensive competition.
+It is very difficult for any e-commerce market in the world to achieve what the Chinese e-commerce market has achieved especially in this era of extensive competition.

 Another improvement in Chinese e-commerce is that online platforms are the forum from where the Chinese can buy non-Chinese products.
 For U.S. buyers products can now be bought from any place where they live.
 While for Chinese buyers the situation is different.
 They have the option of online shopping to purchase such Western items, which they increasingly desire.
 Big players in every e-commerce market know the importance of mobile in the future and therefore almost all of them have already launched their mobile application and made their websites more responsive.
 The main difference is the execution and characteristics of the market.